heavyai/heavydb/docs/source/execution/hash_joins.rst

 Hash Joins
 ==========

-A hash join is a technique used by OmniSciDB to accelerate a SQL join query.
+A hash join is a technique used by HeavyDB to accelerate a SQL join query.

 ============
 Introduction